-The Company's Articles of Association provide that there shall be paid to the Directors such fees as the Directors determine, not exceeding an annual aggregate of £150,000 (2017: £100,000).
-This amount was increased by £50,000 following agreement by Members at the June 2018 AGM.
+The Company's Articles of Association provide that there shall be paid to the Directors such fees as the Directors determine, not exceeding an annual aggregate of £150,000 (2021: £150,000).

 Subject to the annual aggregate limit, Directors receive fees at levels approved by the Board.
 These are reviewed by the Board on a biennial basis, incorporating the use of market data to do so.
 No Director receives any additional remuneration from the Company other than his or her fees.
 Directors are not paid compensation for loss of office.